 LASIK Eye Surgery produces rapid results; it is common to notice a difference after a few hours of the procedure.
-However, your site should be 100% after 48 hours, and you can go back to your day-to-day routine.
+However, your site should be 100% after 48 hours, and you can return to your daily routine.

-If you opt for PRK Surgery, you can expect a longer recovery time as the whole corneal surface is removed.
-Expect recovery to be around 30 days, and you might experience some pain or discomfort.
+If you opt for PRK Surgery, you can expect a longer recovery after removing the corneal surface.
+Expect recovery to be around 30 days; you might experience pain or discomfort.

 - It is very effective.

-Many patients achieve 20/20 vision after laser eye surgery.
-Although very effective, do not expect anything better than what your glasses or contacts can provide.
+Many patients achieve 20/20 vision after surgery.
+Although very effective, expect something as good as what your glasses or contacts can provide.

-If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you will be able to see without glasses or contact lenses.
+If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you can see without glasses or contact lenses.

 - You may not be a viable candidate.

-You may not be a viable candidate if you are older than 40.
+You may only be a viable candidate if you are 40 years old.

 A common visual condition in people over 40 is presbyopia.
-Farsightedness occurs naturally as you age and your eyes lose their ability to focus on anything too close.
+Far-sightedness occurs as you age, and your eyes lose their ability to focus on anything too close.

 - There are risks involved.

-There is no way to secure the flaps during your procedure, so doctors will advise you not to rub or irritate your eye during the healing process.
+There is no way to secure the flaps during your procedure, so doctors advise you not to rub or irritate your eye during healing.
 In addition, the flap is very flimsy, and any pressure could cause it to dethatch.

-If you are more active or athletic, you might want to consider PRK instead, as there is no flap.
-Although these are known risks, they are scarce and only occur in 1% of patients due to new technological advancements in this field.
+If you are more active or athletic, consider PRK Surgery, as there is no flap.
+Although these are known risks, they are scarce and only occur in 1% of patients due to new technological advancements.